 She has worked with diverse populations, including individuals with disabilities seeking employment, youth, and others facing behavioral health challenges.
 Now, as a Success Coach with MMDC, Kayla is dedicated to helping individuals overcome barriers, build confidence, and achieve their academic and career goals as they enter the healthcare industry.
 Outside of work, Kayla enjoys spending time with family, playing with her dog, Russet, and attending local festivals.

-Keesa Rayford Mitchell is the Vice President of Operations at MMDC.
+Keesa Rayford Mitchell is the Vice President at MMDC.
 She is responsible for overseeing the operation activities at the Medical District, which include finance and human resources and she is involved in business development for the organization.
 She brings over 25 years of experience working at organizations such as Global Impact, Community Foundation of Greater Memphis, Baptist Memorial Hospital, UT Health Science Center, and Hospital Corporations of America.
 She loves being a part of a diverse and thriving community like the Medical District.
 Keesa enjoys traveling, shopping, and trying new restaurants.
 She is the happiest when she is spending time with her three amazing daughters.

 Sandra is the Operations Specialist at MMDC.
 She has been working in the nonprofit sector for over two years.
 A Memphis native and a University of Memphis graduate, where she received her MBA.
 She is passionate about giving back to her community and strives to make a meaningful impact in every endeavor.
 Outside of work, she enjoys exploring new restaurants and shopping.